ozoidemi/ePaper_guest_dashboard/README.md

 apk add zbar
 ```

-That should be it from the Home Assistant side.
+That should be all from the Home Assistant side.

 ### ESPHome Host